- Health & Safety

 What kind of food is prepared on the mountain?

-We serve breakfast, lunch and dinner, which consist of western style meals.
+Meals three times a day – breakfast, lunch, and dinner – are served which consist of western style meals.

 Can you cater to special diets?